Gretchen Rubin’s The Happiness Project

 A few years ago, she had an epiphany on the cross-town bus.
 She asked herself, “What do I want from life, anyway?” and she thought, “I want to be happy”—but she never spent any time thinking about happiness.
 “I should do a happiness project!” she realized.
 And so she did.

-Tsh: In my book, I define “simple living” as I define simple living as living holistically with your life’s purpose.
+Tsh: I define “simple living” as I define simple living as living holistically with your life’s purpose.
 In your quest for a happier life, did you see any correlation between happiness and living simply?

 Gretchen: Absolutely.
 I realized that I could only build a happy life on the foundation of my own nature — when I acknowledged my own temperament, values, and interests.
 The more I got rid of things and activities that didn’t suit me, the more time and space I had for what I loved.
 Now my life feels simpler, but also more rich.